 What Do Social Workers Do?

 A day in a Social Worker’s life can vary dramatically based on the industry, organization, and general focus.
 Social work professionals assess client support networks, strengths, situations, and overall needs to define goals.
 They also help clients adjust to significant challenges or changes in their lives like unemployment, divorce, illness, or death.
 Additionally, Social Workers regularly refer, research, and advocate for community resources like healthcare, childcare, and food stamps.
+School social workers help students and their families navigate learning disabilities, deal with trauma, and get the best education they can.

 Where Are Social Workers Employed?